yaofeng-wang/Functional_Programming_in_Scala_Specialization/01_Functional_Programming_Principles_in_Scala/Week4/notes.md

 - which subclass was used?
 - what were the arguments of the constuctor?

-This situation is so common that many functional languages, Scala included, automate it.
+This situation is so common that many functional languages, Scala included, automates it.

 A *case class* definition is similar to a normal class definition, except that it is preceded by the modifier *case*.
 For example: